Television Producer, Writer, Esteemed Journalist and Author

 She has been a blogger for AOL Love Seniors and has been a reviewer for Publisher's Weekly Magazine and QBR: The Quarterly Black Book Review Magazine, as well as various websites.
 She is also a member of the Writers Guild of America East and the National Association of Black Journalists.
 She won a Peabody Award for ABC News' coverage of the September 11th Attacks and was honored for her work by the New York Chapter of the National Association of Black Journalists.

-Self-esteem, coping with chronic illness, surviving sick and single, embracing your independent spirit, fighting for the best health care
+Self-esteem, coping with chronic illness, surviving sick and single, embracing your independent spirit, and fighting for the best health care.

 Help me find a Speaker

 - No Articles.